mp-se/gravitymon/src_docs/source/services.rst

 This is the more secure option.

-Even though ubidots can handle the default ispindle format it probably better to just post the data you want.
+Even though ubidots can handle the default iSpindle format it probably better to just post the data you want.
 This is an example of a format template that can be used.
 For information on customizing the format see :ref:`format-editor`.

 .. code-block::